 The previous year was marred by no less than 26 unprovoked attacks on humans by sharks in Australia.
 Two of the attacks ended up in casualties.
-The scientists in Australia are working on developing a drone that is able to detect the presence of sharks via a machine learning algorithm.
+The scientists in Australia are working on developing anti shark drones that is able to detect the presence of sharks via a machine learning algorithm.
 The aim is to use this drone to reduce the number of attacks by sharks on humans.

 According to the Head of the School of Software in the Faculty of Engineering and IT, Professor Michael Blumenstein, the autonomous systems that recognizes and identifies sharks and other marine life has been developed using sophisticated neural networks and image processing approaches.